Drinking Post Training

 Next, you want to make sure you have the correct paddle or paddle attachment on your Drinking Post.

-• If you have horses, cattle, or other similar animals (donkeys, mules, mini horses, etc.), you’ll use a Training Paddle for the first few weeks.
-Then you’ll switch to the Standard Paddle.
+• If you have horses, cattle, or other equines or bovines (donkeys, mules, mini horses, etc.), you’ll use a Training Attachment for the first few weeks.
+Then you’ll remove the attachment and they’ll use the standard flat paddle.
+This video shows how to remove the Training Attachment.

-• If you have goats, sheep, or alpacas, you’ll use the Livestock Paddle.
+• If you have goats, sheep, or alpacas, you’ll use the Livestock Paddle (pictured below).

-• If you have pigs or hogs, you’ll use the Pig Paddle.
+• If you have pigs or hogs, you’ll use the Pig Paddle (pictured below).

 Now that you’ve identified the correct paddle style for your animal, you’ll need to put it on the Post.
-If you have the original Legacy Drinking Post for horses or cattle, you will remove your standard flat paddle and replace it with the Training Paddle.
-If you order the Legacy sheep, goat, alpaca, or pig waterer, the Specialty Paddle will already come attached – just verify you have the correct paddle for your animal type.
-If you have our new Ultimate Drinking Post, you’ll simply attach either the Training Attachment or the Specialty Paddle Attachment directly to the standard paddle.
+If you have our Ultimate Drinking Post, you’ll simply attach either the Training Attachment or the Specialty Paddle Attachment directly to the standard flat paddle.

 Why does the Training Paddle/Training Attachment work?